 And I’m talking about wild foraged Black Trumpets.
 They were one of the last mushrooms on our list of “wanna find” shrooms that were elusive to us.
 While chanterelles, in a good year, carpet the woods in a beautiful orange blanket.

 Black trumpet mushrooms are amazing in that fresh or dried/rehydrated they can be used interchangeably in all recipes.
 So, no need to worry!
 If you don’t have a black trumpet foraging spot feel free to use dried ones instead!

 But you’re going to need fresh chanterelles so get out in the woods and start looking around under those hardwood trees in the summer.
 Chanterelles are easy to ID once you learn the easy clues; like they have ridges not gills.
 When there’s any doubt find an experienced forager and have them confirm what you found.
 Jack O’Lanterns which look similar can cause digestive upset so it’s important to clearly understand the differences before eating anything you pick from the woods.

 If you’re not ready to forage for your own food, you can simply swap 3 cups of assorted mushrooms from your grocery store and this will still be a fabulous dish!

-If you like this wild mushroom rice pilaf recipe, Here are a few more of my favorite wild mushroom recipes for the summer!
+If you like this wild mushroom vegetarian paella recipe, try these wild mushroom recipes next!

 - Cheese Stuffed Zucchini Boats topped with Chanterelle Mushrooms